Malicious URL Detection using Machine Learning: A Survey: Machine Learning Algorithms for Malicious URL Detection

 \subsubsection{Others and Ensembles}

-In addition to the above, other recently proposed approaches include applying Extreme Learning Machines (ELM) for classifying the phishing web sites using ELM by combining hybrid features in \cite{zhang2016two}, and the spherical classification approach that allows batch learning models to be suitable for a large number of instances \cite{astorino2016malicious}.
+In addition to the above, other recently proposed approaches include applying Extreme Learning Machines (ELM) for classifying the phishing web sites \cite{zhang2016two}.
+The spherical classification approach that allows batch learning models to be suitable for a large number of instances was also used for this task \cite{astorino2016malicious}.
 Beyond the binary classification approaches, \cite{choi2011detecting} formulated the problem of malicious URL detection as a \emph{multi-label classification} task.
 The argument for the need of multi-label classification is that different attacks have varying degrees of threats.
 For example, a spam URL is not as deadly as a malware infection.
 They proposed a two-step method: first using SVM for classifying a URL as malicious or benign; and second, performing multi-label classification on the malicious URLs using some popular multi-label learning methods (e.g., RAkEL and ML-kNN).

-In addition, there are quite a few malicious ULR detection approaches using ensemble learning methods.
+In addition, there are quite a few malicious URL detection approaches using ensemble learning methods.
 For example, \cite{ramanathan2012phishing} applied Adaboost for detecting phishing websites using a content-based approaching together with Latent Dirichlet Allocation (LDA) for topic modeling. \cite{eshete2013binspect} employed an ensemble of multiple classifiers to make a weighted prediction.
 They independently train Decision Trees, Random Forests, Bayesian classifiers, Support Vector Machines and Logistic Regression, and design a confidence weighted majority voting scheme to make the final prediction. \cite{su2013suspicious} adopt a multi-view analysis where a logistic regression model is trained on different portions of the URL lexical features, and their optimal combination is learnt. \cite{eshete2013einspect,eshete2013effective} adopt an evolutionary optimization method to search for the best combination of features and models to obtain the final ensemble.
 In practice, ensemble learning is a common and very successful learning strategy when there is a need for boosting the predictive performance.